committedtotape/tidy-tuesday/README.md

 # Tidy Tuesday

-Repository for all things [Tidy Tuesday](https://github.com/rfordatascience/tidytuesday)
+This is the home for my submissions to the [Tidy Tuesday](https://github.com/rfordatascience/tidytuesday) Project.

+A selection of my previous submissions can be found below.

+Stay Safe and Keep It Tidy.

 ## 📽️ My Tidy Tuesday Highlights Reel